dafnifacility/dafni-example-models/service-example--database/README.md

           path: /ping
           port: 8086

+## Client Model
-The client model runs a list of commands that firsts create a database, then adds a record (a number from 1 to 100), and then outputs the entire database to a file.
+The client model runs a list of commands from a shell script _use_database.sh_.
+The first creates a database (if it doesn't already exist), then adds a record consisting of a single number (between 1 and 100).
+Lastly it outputs the entire contents of the database to a file.

 > **Note:** The client model has been designed so it can be run many times in the same workflow.
 Each time one is run a new number is added to the database.
+The last client model run will output **all** the records added by all the client models.

-The client model expects the service IP to be passed in to the parameter called INFLUX_IP.
-This is then used in the _use_database.sh_ file.
+The client model expects the IP of the service model to be passed in to the client's parameter called `INFLUX_IP` (that environment variable is then used in the _use_database.sh_ file to access the database).

     spec:
       inputs: